Agriculture Revolution moving west

 From agriculture to pastoral communities

-At the start of the Neolithic there were distinct agriculture communities in the Middle East, southeast Europe and in the Balkans.
-These communities had profited from the early agriculture knowledge that had spread from Anatolia (where the weather was more favourable) to Mesopotamia where it further developed.
-This rather arid region required irrigation and the complexity of the organisation of this forced the people here to establish complex structures and as such this ‘Fertile Crescent’ became as a “Garden of Eden’, the was the start of the urban revolution (see below) which is still continuing today.
+At the start of the Neolithic there were distinct agriculture communities in the Middle East which moved north to Anatolia and southeast Europe and the Balkans.
+These communities had profited from the early agriculture knowledge that had spread from Mesopotamia (where the weather was more favourable).
+It looks like it were the Neftians moved to Mesopotamia when the Young Dryas cooled the climate by 15C within ten to 15 years.
+The Neftians were still hunter gathers however, they also gathered grasses and grained this, so a very first indication of agriculture activity.
+They were forced to use the available resources more efficient and we here see that agriculture becomes the way of life with little or no hunting continuing.
+This new life style required irrigation and the complexity of the organisation of this forced the people here to establish complex structures and as such this ‘Fertile Crescent’ became as a “Garden of Eden’, the was the start of the urban revolution (see below) which is still continuing today.

 Old Testament an account of transition